umalabs/correlated-authorization/README.md

 ## IV.
 Challenge-Response Authentication Protocol

-&emsp;Figure&nbsp;2 shows the unilateral entity authentication protocol [7] adapted for the <em>correlated&nbsp;authorization</em> framework that links an authenticator with the verifier through the client, and allows the claimant to convey identity information to the verifier.
+&emsp;Figure&nbsp;2 shows the unilateral entity authentication protocol [7] adapted for the <em>correlated authorization</em> framework that links an authenticator with the verifier through the client, and allows the claimant to convey identity information to the verifier.

 ![Challenge-Response Authentication](./images/challenge-response-authentication.svg)